healthappproject14/healthappproject14.github.io/_pages/mission-vision.md

 > HOODYHERD serves as a hub where teens gather to learn, build, grow, and support their communities.

 <center>
 We provide an online space for teens to make games, mobile apps, and other things with code, while simultaneously cultivating skills that will help them be successful in an ever-expanding, technological world.
-HOODYHERD serves as a hub where teens gather to learn, build, grow, and support their communities.
 </center>

 <br>